jmcollin78/versatile_thermostat/README.md

 ## Release 8.6
 > 1. added `max_opening_degrees` parameter for `over_climate_valve` VTherms allowing to limit the maximum opening percentage of each valve to control hot water flow and optimize energy consumption or other use cases.
+> 2. added a valve recalibration function for an _VTherm_ `over_climate_valve` allowing to force a maximum opening then a maximum closing to attempt recalibration of a TRV.
+More information [here](documentation/en/feature-recalibrate-valves.md).

 ## Release 8.5
 > 1. added heating failure detection for VTherms using the TPI algorithm.
 This feature detects two types of anomalies: